-- 7. The National Development Plan in existence at the commencement of this Act, as developed by the Commission and as updated from time to time- - (a) is a multi-year plan that conveys the primary long-term vision for the Republic and must guide all government planning and development; - (b) sets out a common set of objectives, actions and priorities to drive growth and development over the long-term; and - (c) applies to all organs of state and must be implemented in all government planning.
+8. The National Development Plan in existence at the commencement of this Act, as developed by the Commission and as updated from time to time-

+- (a) is a multi-year plan that conveys the primary long-term vision for the Republic and must guide all government planning and development; - (b) sets out a common set of objectives, actions and priorities to address poverty, inequality and unemployment to drive growth and development over the longterm; and - (c) applies to all organs of state and must be implemented in all government planning. - (d) applies to social partners.